traefik/traefik/docs/content/observability/tracing/jaeger.md

 ```

 !!! warning
-    Traefik is only able to send data over the compact thrift protocol to the [Jaeger agent](https://www.jaegertracing.io/docs/deployment/#agent)
+    Traefik is able to send data over the compact thrift protocol to the [Jaeger agent](https://www.jaegertracing.io/docs/deployment/#agent)
     or a [Jaeger collector](https://www.jaegertracing.io/docs/deployment/#collectors).

 #### `samplingServerURL`